 The famous poetical manifestation “Croatia rediviva” is organized every year in the first weekend after the local celebartion of Madonna of Karmel/ Gospa od Karmela (July 16th).
 There you can meet numerous poets from the whole Croatia.

 The court of the family Cerinic was built in 1577.
-In the ancient time was in Splitska port, from which the stone from the island Brac was transported forthe construction of the Diocletian’s palace in Split.
+In the ancient time was in Splitska port, from which the stone from the island of Brač was transported towards construction of the Diocletian’s palace in Split.

 Near Splitska you can see in the stone-quarry Rasohe a relief of Heracles, which probably has been made by slaves, who worked in the quarry.

-Sumartin loacals main occupations are farming, viniculture, olive growing, fishing and tourism.
+Sumartin locals main occupations are farming, viticulture, olive growing, fishing and tourism.

 Situated on the regional road running along the island; ferry port and connection with Makarska.

 The village set in the vicinity of the big quarries, used the stone for the paving of lanes, for the dents (the nails) on the house walls, for the doorways and for the stone seats in the shade of the clumps of trees in the Sumartin yards.